nilx/simplest_color_balance/README.txt

     the L lightness axis;
 * HSV: the balance is performed in the HSV color space cylinder, on the V value axis;
-* IRGB bounded: the balance is performed on the I intensity axis, then the RGB channels are scaled proportionally, with clipping.
-* IRGB adjusted: the balance is performed on the I intensity axis, then the RGB channels are scaled proportionally; the I balance parameters are adjusted to saturate the expected number of pixels on one color channel or more; the RGB scaling is also accused to maintain the R/G/B ratio if one channel is saturated.
+* IRGB: the balance is performed on the I intensity axis, then the RGB channels are scaled proportionally, with a projection on the RGB cube.

 Only 8bit RGB PNG images files are handled.
 Other PNG files are implicitly converted to 8bit color RGB.